 Collaborate.
 Create.
 Construct

-The University of Oklahoma College of Architecture prides itself on providing students with a dynamic professional education in Architecture, Construction Science, Interior Design, Landscape Architecture, Regional and City Planning and Environmental Design through a variety of undergraduate and graduate programs in interdisciplinary and collaborative settings emphasizing excellence in education, research and service to the community.
+The Christopher C. Gibbs College of Architecture at the University of Oklahoma prides itself on providing students with a dynamic professional education in Architecture, Construction Science, Environmental Design, Interior Design, Landscape Architecture, Regional and City Planning and Urban Design through a variety of undergraduate and graduate programs in interdisciplinary and collaborative settings emphasizing excellence in education, research and service to the community.

 Herb Greene Lectured On The Creation Of Prairie House